sillyfrog/tesla-mqtt/README.md

 This is based on [TeslaPy](https://github.com/tdorssers/TeslaPy).
 Due to changes in the Tesla auth process, getting the initial login is a bit of a mess.

+It is designed to work with [Home Assistant](https://www.home-assistant.io/), and will publish the required auto-discovery messages at startup.

 Once downloaded, install the requirements (I would recommend a virtual env):

 ```